 In addition, electric collars are controversial and are considered as the least humane approach in controlling unnecessary canine noise.

 Collars of this kind include a tiny box with an electronic gadget that operates using a battery.
-This box has a noise sensor that perceives the bark of a dog and gives off a high-frequency sound that is unnoticeable to human ears but loud enough for a dog to hear.
+(This one is our top pick) This box has a noise sensor that perceives the bark of a dog and gives off a high-frequency sound that is unnoticeable to human ears but loud enough for a dog to hear.

 One of the benefits of this type of collar is it can offer a range of training options as compared with other bark collar types.
 It is also more humane compared to electrical shock collars, and the whole practice can be done discreetly as well.